shaussler/TheoreticalUniverse/theoretical_universe/rotations/index.rst

          & R^{z} \; dx ∧ dy \\
    \end{aligned} \right]

-.. rubric:: Matrice Representation of the Mixed Exterior Product
+.. rubric:: Matrix Representation of the Mixed Exterior Product

 The row-major free matrix representation of any rotation in Minkowski space, expressed in a mixed form is: